Buying real estate in Malaysia?

 Do banks lend to US citizens in Malaysia in 2026?

-As of early 2026, Malaysian banks do offer mortgage financing to US citizens, though the approval process involves more documentation, stricter income verification, and typically more conservative loan terms compared to what local borrowers receive.
+As of early 2026, Malaysian banks do lend to US citizens for property purchases, but the process involves stricter documentation requirements and more conservative lending terms than what Malaysian residents receive.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in Malaysia.